 \subsection{Illustrative example}

-This section presents a \ana{small} example to illustrate how the instance generator works when considering a planning horizon with only two periods.
+This section presents a small example to illustrate how the instance generator works when considering a planning horizon with only two periods.
 In this example, the SSC has one supplier, one factory, two warehouses, two customers, two airports and two seaports.
 Moreover, it produces only one final product using two types of raw materials. {The example also considers} three production and remanufacturing {technologies.} In our example, we refer to the production technologies {as} $g_0, g_1$ and $g_2$ and to the remanufacturing technologies {as} $g_3$, $g_4$ and $g_5$.
 The transportation modes are trucks, airplanes and boats{; and} there are two types of trucks to perform land transportation, each of them specified by $k_0$ and $k_1$.

-Table \ref{tab:example_payoff} shows the results (time to solutions and upper bounds) achieved by the Lagrangian matheuristic {whose pseudocode is in Algorithm \ref{alg:subgradient}} \emph{MathLagr} when optimizing each objective function {of the MOP} individually.
+Table \ref{tab:example_payoff} shows the results (time to solutions and upper bounds) achieved by the Lagrangian matheuristic {whose pseudocode is in Algorithm \ref{alg:subgradient}} - \emph{MathLagr} when optimizing each objective function {of the MOP} individually.
 CPLEX \citep{CPLEX} was the tool {that} solved the Lagrangian relaxed problems with a stopping criterion of $1\%$ {of optimality gap.} The first column of Table \ref{tab:example_payoff} identifies the optimized function.
-The third, fourth and fifth columns report, respectively, the values of the economic, environmental and social functions of the heuristic solution {to} the mono-objective problem whose {objective function} is that indicated in the first column. \camilager{Observe that $f'_{eco}$ and $f'_{soc}$ are the original economic and social functions to be maximized and $f'_{env}$ is the environmental function to be minimized}.
+The third, fourth and fifth columns report, respectively, the values of the economic, environmental and social functions of the heuristic solution {to} the mono-objective problem whose {objective function} is that indicated in the first column.

-Figures \ref{fig:example_eco} to \ref{fig:example_soc} display the decision variable values regarding the last time-period obtained by \emph{MathLagr} {when} optimizing the economic, environmental and social functions, respectively\footnote{\minor{The values were rounded for readability purposes.}}.
+Figures \ref{fig:example_eco} to \ref{fig:example_soc} display the decision variable values regarding each time period of the planning horizon obtained by \emph{MathLagr} when optimizing the economic, environmental and social functions, respectively\footnote{\minor{The values were rounded for readability purposes.}}.